Huegoxaga/notes/sql/README.md

 - SQL is case insensitive.
 However uppercase is preferred for all commands.
 - SQL syntax is not sensitive to indentations.

+## Data Types

+### Postgres

+- It has a special array type
+- Try to avoid using datetime or time data type without timezone

 ## Syntax

 The following SQL examples work for mySQL, variation for other SQL will be noted in the bracket.